akkadotnet/Akka.Persistence.Sql/README.md

 Please note that you -must- provide a Connection String (`connection-string`) and Provider name (`provider-name`).

-- Refer to the Members of [`LinqToDb.ProviderName`](https://linq2db.github.io/api/LinqToDB.ProviderName.html) for included providers.
-    - Note: For best performance, one should use the most specific provider name possible. i.e. `LinqToDB.ProviderName.SqlServer2012` instead of `LinqToDB.ProviderName.SqlServer`.
-Otherwise certain provider detections have to run more frequently which may impair performance slightly.

-- `parallelism` controls the number of Akka.Streams Queues used to write to the DB.
+* `parallelism` controls the number of Akka.Streams Queues used to write to the DB.
   - Default in JVM is `8`.
 We use `3`
     - For SQL Server, Based on testing `3` is a fairly optimal number in .NET and thusly chosen as the default.
 You may wish to adjust up if you are dealing with a large number of actors.
       - Testing indicates that `2` will provide performance on par or better than both batching and non-batching journal.